Need to Talk?

 Firewall and Antivirus – these can be installed to protect your software and hardware from third parties or viruses.
 McAfee and Norton antivirus protection are available.

-Password Protection – Many of us have our own personal computer, ensuring you have a password gives you extra security so that others do not gain access to your documents and information you have stored.
-If you have access to a shared computer then is it important you have your own personal password that other people do not have access to.
-Saving information to your own password-protected key/ dongle gives you added security.
+Password Protection – Many of us have personal computers, and ensuring you have a password gives you extra security so that others do not gain access to your documents and information you have stored.
+If you have access to a shared computer then is it important you have a password that other people do not have access to.
+Saving information to your password-protected key/ dongle gives you added security.

 Own personal security – please ensure that you have a private and safe space in which to have your sessions and that you will not be disturbed whilst in session.